MartinKemei/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## Working with Commands

 ### Commands can be one of 4 different kinds:
-1. An executable program like all those files we saw in /usr/bin.
+1. An executable program like all files usually located in /usr/bin.
 Within this category, programs can be compiled binaries such as programs written in C and C++, or programs written in scripting languages such as the shell, Perl, Python, Ruby, etc.
 2. A command built into the shell itself. bash provides a number of commands internally called shell builtins.